 You can read the whole of Matthew 21 here.

 One of the things I mentioned yesterday was that the Jews were expecting Jesus to rescue them from the Romans, but the first thing that he did was to go to the temple.
-Perhaps that made sense to people who perhaps thought that he was going to pray before taking action.
+Perhaps that made sense to those watching who perhaps thought that he was going to pray before taking action.
 However, people must have been shocked as the calm and peaceful Jesus suddenly began to turn over the tables in the temple courts.

 What was this all about?